hitvoice/notes/toolbox/git.md

 git push

 git pull
-git log -3 # view the latest 3 commits
-git rm xxx # untrack and remove a file git rm --cached xxx # untrack
+git submodule update --recursive # is this repo has submodules, do it after "git pull" git log -3 # view the latest 3 commits git rm xxx # untrack and remove a file git rm --cached xxx # untrack